Robot-printer/ROV-project/Documents/Software Documentation/Software List & Explainer.md

 The UUV uses an Arduino Mega 2560 for most of the interaction between the software layer and the electronics layer.
-The digital and analog pins on the Arduino connect to sensors (eg. thermistors, gyroscope, accelerometer, etc), thruster motors via electronic speed controls (ESCs), servos, and any other peripheral devices on board the vehicle.
+The digital and analog pins on the Arduino connect to sensors (eg. thermistors, gyroscope, accelerometer, etc), thruster motors via electronic speed controllers (ESCs), servos, and any other peripheral devices on board the vehicle.
 The Arduino communicates with the UUV's onboard computer (the Raspberry Pi) to report sensor data and receive commands for motor power and servo angle, etc. Programs for the Arduino are written in C++, and the Arduino can only have one program uploaded & running at any time.
-To make programming for the Arduino easier to manage and more collaborative, its software will be divided into smaller sub-programs, each of which contain the functionality for a single aspect of the Arduino's responsibilities, and which will be combined into the "main" program at compile time using the "include" keyword in C++.
+To make programming for the Arduino easier to manage and more collaborative, its software is divided into smaller sub-programs, each of which contain the functionality for a single aspect of the Arduino's responsibilities, and which is combined into the "main" program at compile time using the "include" keyword in C++.

 ## List of Tasks